Riley Nottingham

 Riley Nottingham (born 1991) is an Australian actor.

+Career

 He is known for his work in the children's TV series Toybox and the film Dimensions.
-He currently portrays Dr Langdon Marsh in Metro Sexual alongside Geraldine Hickey.
-He has appeared on The Weekly with Charlie Pickering, Tomorrow Tonight and The Gods of Wheat Street.
+He also portrays Dr Langdon Marsh in Metro Sexual alongside Geraldine Hickey and has appeared on The Weekly with Charlie Pickering, Tomorrow Tonight and The Gods of Wheat Street.
+In 2023, Nottingham was announced as part of the ensemble cast in the reboot of Thank God You're Here and in 2025, he made his American film debut as one of the leads of V/H/S/Halloween.